why Coinbase Global Inc. [COIN] is a Good Choice for Investors After New Price Target of $107.45

 The Company will hold a question and answer session to discuss its second quarter 2022 financial results on Tuesday, August 9, 2022 at 2:30 p.m.
 PT.

-It opened the trading session at $85.23, the shares rose to $92.48 and dropped to $83.2899, the range by which the price of stock traded the whole day.
-The daily chart for COIN points out that the company has recorded -55.81% loss over the past six months.
-However, it is still -121.63% lower than its most recent low trading price.
+Over the last 12 months, COIN stock dropped by -70.17%.
+The one-year Coinbase Global Inc. stock forecast points to a potential upside of 31.07.
+The average equity rating for COIN stock is currently 2.30, trading closer to a bullish pattern in the stock market.

-If we look at the average trading volume of 16.70M shares, COIN reached to a volume of 13699618 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for the stock reached $18.79 billion, with 220.99 million shares outstanding and 173.62 million shares in the current float.
+Compared to the average trading volume of 15.30M shares, COIN stock reached a trading volume of 13612796 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for COIN shares is $107.45 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on COIN stock is a recommendation set at 2.30.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.